Vivian1414/SEMassigment/README.md

-# SEMassigment THis Assignment has grouped us into three: Namely; Simon, Chidinma and Vivian.
+# SEMassigment This Assignment has grouped us into three: Namely; Simon, Chidinma and Vivian.